martindstone/snowimportcmdb/README.md

     Column Name:    x_pd_integration_pagerduty_business_service
     Length:         10

-Then navigate to PagerDuty > Configuration Files > Script includes and replace the PagerDutyProvisioning script include with the contenct of PagerDutyProvisioning.js.
+Then navigate to **PagerDuty > Configuration Files > Script includes** and replace the **PagerDutyProvisioning** script include with the content of **PagerDutyProvisioning.js**.
 Make sure to back up the original version (Insert and Stay) so you can undo your changes easily!

 ## Tools: